FrostND/leap/README.md

 multi-episode psychotherapy data.
-These functions support common tasks such as identifying temporal breaks in treatment, constructing episode-level variables, describing patterns of service utilization, and visualizing change within and between treatment episodes.
+These functions support common tasks such as identifying temporal breaks in treatment, constructing episode-level variables, describing patterns of service utilization, and visualizing change within and between unique treatment episodes.

 Second, `leap` provides tools for investigating alternative approaches to modeling therapeutic change across repeated episodes of care.
 These